aws-samples/serverless-eda-insurance-claims-processing/README.md

 In AWS Console, navigate to CloudWatch > Dashboards > Claims-Processing-Dashboard to review this dashboard.

+## Events Catalog
+Event driven architectures like this Insurance claims processing application use events as the first class citizen.
+Similar to APIs, that uses schemas or specifications like OpenAPI spec for contract based communications, EDA we will also need a mechanism to define a schema and showcase which entities are event producers and consumers.
+This will provide a better visibility around the events that flow in and out of systems.
+Event Catalog provides that for this applications.
+For guidance on generating the event catalog and deploying it as web application using Amplify, please follow this [link](https://github.com/aws-samples/serverless-eda-insurance-claims-processing/tree/main/event-catalog) for detailed instructions.

 ## Cleanup

 In order to clean up the infrastructure follow below sections: